despair86/mingw32-toolset-patches/README.md

 ## GCC/G++ patches:

-All of these are patches on the GCC source tarball (i.e. with all frontends included, except D)
+All of these are patches on the GCC source tarball (i.e. with all frontends included, except D).
+Internally, I have abandoned GCC for LLVM, except for `libstdc++-v6` (Apple `libc++` is linked to the UCRT, which imposes a separate deliverable.), so this section is mostly of public interest.
 - `pick-libc.patch` (override libc selection: default is Microsoft libc v6.1-7.0, this is used to pick libc v8+ or the new UCRT)
 - `std-fs.patch` (enable `std::experimental::filesystem` for Windows NT targets)
 - `suffix.patch` (some Pascal calling convention fix)